This document establishes procedures for the appropriate use of computer systems, telephone systems,

 Users are expected to use computer and network resources in a responsible manner.
 Users should take

-computers and networks owned or operated by College of Central Florida, or to which the College of
+computers and networks owned or operated by the College of Central Florida, or to which the College of

 permission, in any way that may reasonably be expected to constitute an infringement, or that

 Using College information technology resources for personal for-profit purposes;

-Sending messages or images that are malicious or that a reasonable person would find to be harassing.
+Sending messages that are malicious or that a reasonable person would find to be harassing.
 This

 Subverting restrictions associated with computer accounts;